syncfusion-content/windowsforms-docs/WindowsForms/Menus/Detachable-ControlBar.md

 ![Control bar with text box](Detachable-Controlbar-images/form_with_Controlbar_Caption_TextBox.png)

-### Client controls
+### Client region

 This region holds the main control that gets hosted with the control bar.
-Here the client controls is illustrated with
+The contorl bar with tool bar and card layout controls are illustrated in the [Control bars example](github link)